-EverDisplay Optronics (also known as Hehui Optoelectroics) established in Shanghai, China in October 2012 aims to establish China's first AMOLED LTPS production facility.
+EverDisplay Optronics (also known as Hehui Optoelectroics, and EDO), established in Shanghai, China in 2012, is an AMOLED display producer.

-Everdisplay started mass producing 5" 720p AMOLED displays towards the end of 2014 in a 4.5-Gen line with a monthly capacity of 20,000 substrates.
-Since then the company added more displays - wearable panels and larger 5.5" ones.
-Everdisplay is also developing flexible panels, transparent panels and high-density AMOLEDs for VR applications.
-According to reports, Xiaomi's Redmi Pro smartphone uses EDO's (and BOE's) 5.5" FHD AMOLED panels.
+Everdisplay started mass producing AMOLED displays towards the end of 2014 in a 4.5-Gen line with a monthly capacity of 20,000 substrates (EDO was China's first AMOLED maker).
+Since then the company added its second production fab, a 6-Gen flexible AMOLED line in Shanghai.

 The latest Everdisplay news: